ProfCupcake/CUPLIB/Simple TFAR Jammers/README.md

 Add a jammer using the following command:-

-`index = [pos, minRange, maxRange] call CUPJAM_addJammer`
+`index = [pos, maxRange, minRange, direction, angle] call CUPJAM_addJammer`

 `pos` is the position of the jammer.
 This can either be a constant position, or it can be an object.

-`minRange` is the minimum range of the jammer, in metres.
-Within this range, radios will be rendered completely inoperable.
-This parameter is option, and defaults to 25.

 `maxRange` is the maximum range of the jammer, in metres.
 Outside of this range, the jammer has no effect.
 Between the minimum and maximum ranges, the jammer will have a varying effect on radio quality.
 Optional, default 250.

+`minRange` is the minimum range of the jammer, in metres.
+Within this range, radios will be rendered completely inoperable.
+Optional, default 25.

+`direction` is the direction the jammer is facing.
+If this is set, the jammer will only affect units in a cone in this direction.
+This can be either a single number for azimuth, in which case it will be simulated in 2D (i.e. height is ignored), or an array for a vector direction, in which case it will be simulated in 3D.
+By default, this is nil, i.e. disabled.

+`angle` is the angle of the cone in degrees, if the above `direction` is set.
+Note that the actual cone angle is double this number (think radius vs diameter).
+Default 60.

+For more advanced applications, you can pass code as any of the above parameters.
+It will be run with an array parameter as follows: `[pos, maxRange, minRange, signalIndex, direction, angle]`. `signalIndex` is the index of the CUPSIGNAL signal linked to this jammer (or nil, if CUPSIGNAL integration is disabled); all other parameters are as defined in the `addJammer` call.
+Note that the code will run locally for each player.

 The returned value - assigned to `index` in the above example - is the index identifying the jammer in the script, to be used for the removal of jammers with the following:-